 The UK’s universal language of business, highly skilled employees and wealth of opportunities across many thriving industry sectors position it as a hotbed for foreign investment.

 After opening our first office in London over 150 years ago, the UK has become home to the global headquarters of the HSBC Group, where an extensive branch network supports the needs of personal and business customers.
-The shape of this business in the UK continues to evolve, as our UK head office gets set to move to Birmingham in 2018.
+The shape of this business in the UK continues to evolve with the move to our new Birmingham Head Office in 2018.

 With the world’s largest financial centre, a flexible market and a thriving entrepreneurial culture, the UK is a perfect location for businesses to explore their international potential.
 This, alongside a highly developed transportation network, enables the country to serve enterprises of all shapes and sizes.

-As the UK prepares to leave the EU in March 2019, we will keep you updated on what Brexit means for doing business in the UK and what impact the departure from the EU will have on your industry sector.
+As Brexit discussions continue, we will keep you updated on what this means for doing business in the UK and the impact on your industry sector.

 I look forward to working with you.